craftingcity/The-Known-World/Prenotes Mar 12 24.md

 #### GOOBA STATS
 Celaena wants to protect her portal but isnt worried about it "going down" now that she has forces here.

+As a two-point legendary action, summon forth a number of demons from the active bloodportal (pick one, roll);

 ###### Ape-Beast (1d3) [Barlgura](https://www.aidedd.org/dnd/monstres.php?vo=barlgura)
 - frontline tank, big beef hit hard